Steel's Programme: Evidential Framework, the Core and Ultimate-L: Abstract

 \section{Abstract}

-We address Steel's Programme to identify a `preferred' universe of set theory (and the best theory extending $\mathsf{ZFC}$), in the context of the multiverse axioms $\mathsf{MV}$ and of the `core hypothesis'.
-In the first part, we examine the evidential framework for $\mathsf{MV}$, in particular the use of \textit{large cardinals}, and of `worlds' obtained through \textit{forcing}, to represent and bind together alternative extensions of $\mathsf{ZFC}$.
+We address Steel's Programme to identify a `preferred' universe of set theory and the best axioms extending $\mathsf{ZFC}$ by using his multiverse axioms $\mathsf{MV}$ and the `core hypothesis'.
+In the first part, we examine the evidential framework for $\mathsf{MV}$, in particular the use of large cardinals and of `worlds' obtained through forcing to `represent' alternative extensions of $\mathsf{ZFC}$.
 In the second part, we address the existence and the possible features of the core of $\mathsf{MV}_T$ (where $T$ is $\mathsf{ZFC}$+Large Cardinals).
-In the last part, we discuss the hypothesis that the core is Ultimate-$L$, and examine whether and how the Core Universist might use salient facts about the core provable in $\mathsf{MV}_T$ to settle on $V$=Ultimate-$L$ as the best (and ultimate) extension of $\mathsf{ZFC}$.
+In the last part, we discuss the hypothesis that the core is Ultimate-$L$, and examine whether and how, based on this fact, the Core Universist can justify $V$=Ultimate-$L$ as the best (and ultimate) extension of $\mathsf{ZFC}$.
 To this end, we take into account several strategies, and assess their prospects in the light of $\mathsf{MV}$'s evidential framework.